The Future of Our

 • Plans must be adopted or readopted every 10-years.

-• Approval/Ratified by Public Vote
+• Approved / Ratified by Public Vote

 Character Area Plans